BTIP2023/pgc-perf-opt/code/README.md

-**ATTN:** In LINUX SYSTEMS, there are installation dependencies on some fairly major packages. tidyverse, httr and odbc require installations at the command line before they can be installed in R. Run these to install the required elements:
+**ATTN:** In LINUX SYSTEMS, there are installation dependencies on some fairly major packages. tidyverse, httr and odbc require installations at the command line before they can be installed in R. Run the commands below to install the required elements.
+Ignore if running using any of the project's containers.
 ```bash
 # do these before running any script in `code/`!
 sudo apt update -y